cristhian-munoz007/elba-blog/src/blogs/coding-dont-cut-it.md

 ##### Entitlement

+We love to do what we do.
+To play with new stuff, and see what's out there, and get a feeling for it.
+And reinvent the wheel sometimes.
+And be opinionated and criticize software that just works perfectly fine.
+And work on the newest stuff, and evangelize it.
+All that's stuff it's pretty **flashy!** And we deserve to do it.
+That's why we chose this profession, to have fun and exercise it.

 But also sometimes the most impactful work for the business is not the flashiest.
 It's the one about touching the old code and changing one line and suffering through the deployment process, or using excel, or vim into a file, or using power point, or keep the code running in a certain way which works perfectly even if you have the urge to re-write the shit out of it for no reason.

 Doing those kinds of work keeps you business aligned.
-Sometimes it's not flashy, and you code a lot less, but engineering is bigger than coding, and keeps you well rounded.
+Sometimes it's not flashy, and you code a lot less, but engineering is bigger than coding.

-But in the past, given the high demand for us, **we could get away with not doing those things.** We could get away with saying you know what: if your company isn't doing the latest or coolest tech, and if you don't let me do experiments and create impact the way I want, and have my own agenda while you pay me the big bucks, and just work half the day, then I'm just going to **leave**.
+In the past, given the high demand for us, **we could get away with not doing those things.** We could get away with saying you know what: if your company isn't doing the latest or coolest tech, and if you don't let me do experiments and create impact the way I want, and have my own agenda while you pay me the big bucks, and just work half the day, then I'm just going to **leave**.
 Because Amazon is hiring like crazy, and I come from Microsoft so they'll like me, and they'll pump my salary at the end of the day.

 We could complain to our bosses: hey why are not better at pusing back on the Product/Project manager and telling him/her to fuck off while I create an event-driven logging system so that I can see the logs in a UI rather than in a box, because I dont know how to use the linux CLI.

-Finally, loyalty is dead.
-The culture is now to move quickly and often to increase compensation (not gonna lie, **it's the only way sometimes**), and the social pressure has turned into celebrating moving often rathen than climbing up in stability.
+I mean loyalty is dead anyway.
+The culture is now to move quickly and often to increase compensation (not gonna lie, **it's the only way sometimes**), and the social pressure has turned into celebrating moving often rather than climbing up in stability.

+So those factors created an environment where we were entitled to play with the cool stuff to a certain extend, because we could just jump shit otherwise.

 #### Looking forward, it won't hold